Department Information

 634.1/634.1H College Accounting I, Advanced College Prep or Honors, Grades 10-12, Full Year, 5.0 credits

+Master the essential language of business, the financials!
 Accounting knowledge is essential for every type of personal and business enterprise.
 Students will learn to analyze, organize, and interpret financial data.
-They will examine the basic principles, theory, and practices of accounting for sole proprietorships and partnerships.
+Students will examine the basic principles, theory, and practices of accounting for sole proprietorships and partnerships.
 The complete accounting cycle is taught using both automated and computerized accounting procedures.
-Banking, taxes, inventory and payroll are also topics of discussion.
-All students will complete a detailed simulation project.
+Banking, taxes, inventory and payroll are also exciting topics of discussion.
+All students will complete a comprehensive simulation project.
 This course is required for the Finance concentration in the Business & Finance Innovation Pathway.

 649.1 Marketing I, Advanced College Prep, Grades 9 - 12, Semester, 2.50 credits

-Marketing I is a basic introduction to both micro and macro marketing with emphasis on terminology, business principles and application.
+Drive brand success through this introductory marketing course.
+Marketing I is an introduction to both micro and macro marketing with emphasis on terminology, business principles and application in the real world.
 Students may become active members of DECA, a national student organization with a focus to develop a greater understanding and appreciation of marketing concepts.
 Students will develop leadership skills, professional attitudes, business competency, citizenship characteristics and social growth.
 Students will apply economic principles to hypothetical problems.
 A variety of assessments will be used.
 Students are expected to present information in front of their classmates throughout the course.
 Fundraising is optional but preferred for students who become DECA members.
 Prerequisite: Students in Grades 9-10 must first complete Intro to Business.
 This course is required for the Marketing concentration in the Business & Finance Innovation Pathway.

 650.1 Marketing II, Advanced College Prep, Grades 10-12, Semester, 2.50 credits